brimdata/zbpf/README.md

 ```
 sudo python3 ./tools/stackcount.py -i 1 -P -z ip_output
 ```
-Here, we have chosen "ip_output" as the kernel function to trace, but you can try any BPF-traceable function.
+For _stackcount_, we have specified "ip_output" as the kernel function to trace, but you can try any BPF-traceable function.
 We also specified `-i 1` so that data is transmitted to the Zed lake every second, and `-P` so we get per-process stats (in particular, the process name